PetiM44/voice-jogger/README.md

 - TOOL OPEN: Open tool
 - TOOL CLOSE: Close tool
 - TOOL ROTATE: Rotate tool by the step size
-- TOOL ROTATE BACK (May not run): Rotate tool in the opposite direction
+- TOOL ROTATE BACK: Rotate tool in the opposite direction
-- TOOL [DISTANCE]: Move tool fingers by given distance
+- TOOL [DISTANCE]: Move tool fingers by given distance (currently not available)

+- PICK [position name]: Move robot above the given position, open the gripper, move down to the position, close the gripper and move back up
+- PLACE [position name]: Move robot above the given position, move down to the position, open the gripper and move back up
+- STACK [position name] DISTANCE [distance]: Similar to PLACE, but the target position for placing the object is above the given position by the distance specified as [distance]

 In step: